Amin-MAG/My-Notes/Linux/LPIC-1.md

 ## Operating System

 The computer is all just some hardware.
-An operating system is software that manages hardware and its resources.
+An operating system is a software that manages hardware and its resources.
 It allocates resources to the applications.

 ## Firmware

 Firmware is something between hardware and software.
-It enables that hardware to communicate to the operating system or other hardware.
+It enables that hardware to communicate with the operating system or other hardware.

 The motherboard itself has firmware; the older version of this firmware was called BIOS.
 Nowadays, we have UEFI (Unified Extensible Firmware Interface).
 UEFI has a separate partition `/boot`.
 They're modern and fantasy.